Edited volume: Global impact of South Korean Culture – Hallyu unbound (Rowman and Littlefield Publishing House) – September 2014.

 Reflections on the “Field” in Hallyu studies: Entaglements and dillemas of comparative research in Korean studies.
-Paper presented at the 15th International Conference CEESOK “New Trends in Korean Studies”, organised by Adam Mickiewicz University, Poznan, Poland, October 21–21, 2016.
+Paper presented at the 15th International Conference CEESOK “New Trends in Korean Studies”, Adam Mickiewicz University, Poznan, Poland, October 21–21, 2016.

 Hallyu and “imagined communities” of Korean fans – A comparative analysis of the countries from the Visegrad Group.
-Paper presented at 2016 KASEUS International Conference “The ROK’s MPD and the ‘Visegrad 4+1’ Cooperation”, organised by KASEUS, Charles University, Prague, Czech Republic, 7 July 2016.
+Paper presented at 2016 KASEUS International Conference “The ROK’s MPD and the ‘Visegrad 4+1’ Cooperation”, KASEUS, Charles University, Prague, Czech Republic, 7 July 2016.

 Studying Hallyu in Central and Eastern Europe: Challenges for empirical research.
 Paper presented at The Viennese Korean Days, University of Vienna, Vienna, Austria, 4-5 December 2015.

 Maps of desire – The impact of Hallyu in Central and Eastern Europe.
 Paper presented at the 14th Central and Eastern Europe Society of Koreanology International Conference in Moscow (CEESOK-2015), Moscow, Russian Federation, 29-30 October 2015.